 # Squid normally listens to port 3128 http_port 3128

 Now create a squid user and give it permissions to write to various folders under /opt/squid:

 $ sudo adduser squid $ mkdir -p /opt/squid/log $ sudo chown -R squid:squid /opt/squid/log # do the same for run and var

 $ su squid $ /opt/squid/sbin/squid $ ps -e | grep squid 10486 ?
 00:00:00 squid 10501 ?
 00:00:00 squid

 If you make changes to squid.conf or later reconfigure SquidGuard, you can run a reconfigure:

-You can view squid activity on an Ubuntu installation at /var/log/squid3/access.log.
+You can view Squid activity by viewing access.log.
 If configured for native format, each line will be written as shown below.
 Further information on the log format can be found here.

 1554150564.878 202 192.168.3.44 TCP_MISS/301 332 GET http://yahoo.com/ - HIER_DIRECT/188.8.131.52 text/html

 There are a lot of very interesting things that you can do with Squid.
 We plan to expand this article to show some of them (e..g, replacing header fields).